-This one can be hard because the best method to save money on food is to just not eat.
+This one can be hard because the best method to save money on food is just not to eat.
 But we both know it's not the proper way.
 You should prepare as many meals as possible at home.
 You'll discover that eating out swiftly depletes your bank account.

 Cooking may be difficult to fit into your daily routine at first, but after a while, it will become a lot easier, and you may even start to like it!
 If you're a student or bachelor and looking for ideas, visit our quick recipes ideas blog and pick your favourite.

 When estimating the cost of living in Belfast, you must account for the cost of basic utilities.
 Depending on where you live and how much you use these commodities, the monthly cost of your utilities will vary, but they are unavoidable for the smooth running of your home.
-However, whether you are a bachelor or a family shifting to Belfast, an average amount of expenditure on the essentials that you can expect is £82 - £100 per month.
+However, whether you are a bachelor or a family shifting to Belfast, the average amount of expenditure on the essentials that you can expect is £82 - £100 per month.